• Gluten-Free Recipes

 Instructions

-• Grease an 8-inch cake pan with butter or coconut oil and line it with a circle of parchment paper.
+• Grease an 8-inch cake pan and line it with a circle of parchment paper.

-• To make the cake: in a large bowl using an electric mixer on medium speed, cream together the butter and sugar for about three minutes, scraping down the bowl as necessary.
+• Iin a large bowl using an electric mixer on medium speed, cream together the ½ cup unsalted butter and ¾ cup granulated sugar for about three minutes, scraping down the bowl as necessary.

-• In a medium bowl, whisk together the flours, baking powder, and salt.
+• In a medium bowl, whisk together the ¾ cup oat flour, ½ cup almond flour, 1 teaspoon baking powder, and ¼ teaspoon fine sea salt.
 Sift this mixture into the butter mixture and stir to combine.
-Fold the quartered cherries into the batter.

 • Pour the batter into the prepared pan and smooth the top.
-Scatter the halved cherries across the top, facing down.
-Preheat oven to 350 F and let cake batter rest until the oven is heated.
+Arrange the halved 2 cups sweet cherries, across the top, cut side facing down.
+Preheat the oven to 350℉ and let the batter rest until the oven is heated.

-• Place the cake in the oven and bake for 45-50 minutes, until a toothpick inserted in the center comes out clean, the top springs back when gently pressed, and the edges are just starting to pull away from the pan.
-Remove from oven and let cool on a rack for 20 minutes in the pan, then run a knife around the edges and turn out onto the rack to cool completely.
+• Place the cake in the oven and bake for 40-50 minutes (check every 5 minutes after 40 minutes), until a toothpick inserted in the center comes out clean and the edges are just starting to pull away from the pan.
+Remove from oven and let cool in the pan set on a wire rack for 20 minutes, then run a knife around the edges and turn out onto the rack to cool completely.

 • Let the cake completely cool before serving to set the crumb.
 Cake will keep, well wrapped in the fridge, for 5 days.